L01010000/esp32-WifiSpammer/README.md

 <div align="center">
 <h1>Wifi Spammer</h1>
 <p>This is my first project on ESP32.
 It generates lots of wifi hotspots with funny ssids.
-The code is in Arduino.</p>
+The code is in Arduino. <br> <b>I has lots of fun creating this and I hope you will love it too!
+Enjoy!</b></p>

  <img src="https://github.com/L01010000/esp32-WifiSpammer/blob/main/photo.jpg" width="350px" />
 <h3>Proof of Concept</h3>